The hotelier’s ultimate guide to occupancy forecasting

 Stay pattern

-At your hotel you can see you have a relatively balanced stay pattern with occupancy ramping up through the week, ultimately leading to your strongest nights for occupancy in a leisure focused hotel which are Friday and Saturday.
+This example hotel has a relatively balanced stay pattern, with occupancy ramping up through the week, ultimately leading to the strongest nights for occupancy in a leisure-focused hotel: Friday and Saturday.

 :format(webp))